Grokzen/docker-redis-cluster/README.md

 Docker image with redis built and installed from source.

 The main usage for this container is to test redis cluster code.
-For example in https://github.com/Grokzen/redis-py-cluster repo.

 The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.
 They run on ports 7000 to 7005.